szelor/practical-machine-learning/Chapter04/README.md

-Code from Chapter 4 "Zrozumienie danych"
+Code from chapter 4 "Zrozumienie danych"